On This Day in History: July 7

 - The Peel Commission Report recommends the partition of Palestine, which was the first formal recommendation for partition in the history of Palestine.

 - Industrialist Henry J. Kaiser begins construction of Boulder Dam (now known as Hoover Dam).

 - Sliced bread is sold for the first time (on the inventor's 48th birthday) by the Chillicothe Baking Company of Chillicothe, Missouri.

 - The New Zealand Labour Party was founded in Wellington.

 - The First Battle of the Isonzo comes to an end.

 - Colombo Town Guard officer Henry Pedris is executed in British Ceylon for allegedly inciting persecution of Muslims.

-- The United States, Great Britain, Japan, and Russia sign the North Pacific Fur Seal Convention of 1911 banning open-water seal hunting, the first international treaty to address wildlife preservation issues.
+- The United States, UK, Japan, and Russia sign the North Pacific Fur Seal Convention of 1911 banning open-water seal hunting, the first international treaty to address wildlife preservation issues.